HTML Block and Inline Elements

-The HTML <div> element is a block level element that can be used as a container for grouping other HTML elements.
+The <div> element is a block-level element that is often used as a container for other HTML elements.

-When used together with CSS, the <div> element can be used to set style attributes to large blocks of content.
+When used together with CSS, the <div> element can be used to style blocks of content:

-The HTML <span> element is an inline element that can be used as a container for text.
+The <span> element is an inline element that is often used as a container for some text.

-When used together with CSS, the <span> element can be used to set style attributes to parts of the text.
+When used together with CSS, the <span> element can be used to style parts of the text: